virtusize/virtusize.github.io/_sources/oc/getting-started.txt

         99.95

 quantity
-    *Integer* - The quantitiy of this line item of the given color and size.
+    *Integer* - The quantitiy of this line item for the given color and size.
     If the customer bought different sizes or colors, a separate item has to be added for each variant.

     Example::

         1

 Here is a complete line item object::